kora-projects/kora-docs/mkdocs/docs/en/documentation/resilient.md

 It is possible to change the default settings for all `Retry` at the same time by changing the `default` configuration.

-Parameters described in the `RetryConfig` class:
+Example of the complete configuration described in the `RetryConfig` class (default or example values are specified):

 ===! ":material-code-json: `Hocon`"